“Was du nicht alles zu erzählen hast!

 - ‘Lewis Carroll and Victorian Psychiatry‘, Lewis Carroll Society, Art Worker’s Guild, London, 8 April.

-- ‘Private & publicly funded archives and opportunities for academic researchers’, Archives in the Age of Austerity, Sheffield Centre for Archival Practice, 18 November.
+- ‘Communicating Medicine in Graphic Novels: A Case Study from the Wellcome Collection’, Archives in the Age of Austerity, Sheffield Centre for Archival Practice, 18 November.

 - ‘Death and Victorian Children’s Literature‘, DeadFriday (Halloween LiveFriday), Ashmolean Museum Oxford, 30 October (watch here).